Wildlife Division Head

 Spring Turkey Permits

-New for 2022, tribal member hunters may pick up permits for, and harvest, up to 2 spring gobblers.
-Tribal members will need to have the first turkey validated to receive the second permit
+Tribal member hunters may pick up permits for, and harvest, up to 2 spring gobblers.
+Tribal members will need to have the first turkey validated to receive the second permit.

 Reduced Cow Tags